I want to solve the problem of true computerised intelligence. Could a computer ever:

 ” two contestants, …, would have to identify the familiar phrase represented by a piece of animation”

-Could a language acquisition bootstrap be created i part by using all the words to describ a human child’s pre-verbal concious sensory experience?
+- Could a language acquisition bootstrap be created in part by using all the words that describe a human child’s pre-verbal concious sensory experience?

 Human experience words such as knowing “up” or “this” (within arms length) could be represented as pictures or animations or links bound into some sensory infomation (such as gravity).

-In a robot’s mind you could choose to implement human’s visual and sensory experience and understanding as a series of connected layers, a bit like the view shown of the teminator’s vision in the Terminator films.
-As humans we could use this view with multiple extra layers to see into thhe mind of what our robot was thinking.
+In a robot’s mind you could choose to implement a human’s visual and sensory experience and understanding as a series of connected layers, a bit like those views shown in the teminator’s vision in the Terminator films.
+As humans we could use this view approach, with multiple extra layers, to see into thhe mind of what our robot is thinking.
 For example when as humans we recognise and observer things we can choose to give the things we recognise names.
-Within a robot’s mind view these recognised word labels could popup on separate overlapping transparent layer and link themselves to the things being are observing.
+Within a robot’s mind view these recognised word labels could popup on a separate overlapping transparent layer and link themselves to the things being are observed and displayed on other layers.
 We need this to happen with an artificial robot’s mind so that we can have insight into what they are experiencing.